 or click “Apply For Housing” in the left hand menu.

 How do I request a suitemate/roommate?During the application process, you can request or search for a suitemate/roommate.
 Suitemate/roommate requests must be mutual and are not guaranteed.

 May I stay in housing over the breaks?Students may stay in the hall during the fall break, Thanksgiving holiday and spring break.
-The hall is closed over the winter break.
-Students do not need to move all of their belongings out of their suite over winter break.
+There is a separate online housing application that must be submitted for winter break housing.
+If you are not remaining in campus housing over winter break, students do not need to move all of their belongings out of their suite.
 Students who want to stay in a residence hall during the summer will need to submit a summer contract.

 What is the housing confirmation prepayment?The housing confirmation prepayment is a portion of the semester rent and confirms a student's intent to live in campus housing.
 You can pay for your $200 confirmation during the online housing application process via credit card.The confirmation rent payment is refundable only for cancellations received by the date specified in the terms and conditions of your contract.